The Ultimate Guide to Analytics for Financial Services

 • What events in the app correlate with users churning?
 Identifying any problem areas in your product experience early can help you hold on to more customers.
 Once you’ve identified the issues, you can take the necessary steps to remedy them.

-Some important engagement and retention metrics include:
+Some important include:

 • Monthly, weekly, or daily active users (MAU/WAU/DAU)—the number of active users who use your app on a monthly, weekly, or daily basis.
 To know your active users, you must first define what constitutes an active user.
 It should be more than simply opening your app.
 You need to identify the critical events that customers carry out which define them as active.
 For an insurance app used by agents, critical events could be carrying out risk assessments.